mpodlasin/mpodlasin-website/src/pages/articles/iterables-and-iterators.md

 Absolutely!

-There is absolutely nothing magical about iterators.
+There is nothing magical about iterators.
 They are just objects with a `next` method, which behaves in a specified way.

 We've said which native JS values are iterables.
 We haven't mention objects there.
 Indeed, they are not iterables natively.
 Take an object like this: